 Overcoming Gravity Second Edition and Equipment

 - The Iron Gym is a solid way to be able to perform pullups in your home without venturing to a gym.
 This is one the most common way to get set up to do pullups and other hanging bodyweight movements easily.

 - Titan’s Wood rings are one of the best quality and bang for buck rings currently.
 They can be mounted outside or even on the Iron Gym inside.
 If you are getting a different pair of rings, I’d suggest they be wood and not plastic.
 The reason for that is wood is less slippery and feel better than plastic, and it also holds chalk better than plastic.

 Set gymnastics and/or bodyweight programs

-In general, most of the gymnastics or bodyweight programs out there are not specifically geared toward teenage and adults.
+In general, most of the gymnastics or bodyweight programs out there are not specifically geared toward teenagers and adults.
 GMB Fitness is an exception.
-Most of their programs are geared toward teenagers and adults who have no previous gymnastics or bodyweight training experience who want to learn more.
-They have programs ranging from improving movement skills to flexibility to floor, parallette, and rings skills.
-If you’re interested in simply training according to a program rather than constructing your own routines like in Overcoming Gravity, GMB is a good choice.
+Many of their programs are geared toward teenagers and adults who have no previous gymnastics or bodyweight training experience who want to learn more.
+They have programs ranging from improving movement skills to flexibility to floor, parallettes, and rings skills.
+If you’re interested in training programs that are made for you to follow rather than constructing your own routines like in Overcoming Gravity, GMB is a great choice.
 Check out GMB Fitness.